MIIS-META-Lab/learnR/basics.md

 Variable Assignment
 -------------------

-As opposed to many other programming languages, proper `R` syntax uses `<-` for variable assignment, rather than the more common use of `=`.
+As opposed to many other programming languages, proper `R` syntax uses `<-` for variable assignment, rather than the more commonly seen use of `=` you may have seen in C-based languages like Python.

+While using `=` will variable accomplish the task of assignment without any side-effects in the vast majority of cases, you should stick to the `R` convention of `<-` as `=` there are different uses for each, your code will be more readable to other useRs, the habit will set you up to read the code of other useRs better, and you won't be forced to break the habit in collaborative projects that enforce proper syntax (read: 99% of them).

 Think of using proper syntax as being analogous to writing a paper in the proper format.
 Ensuring that your code is readable should be a priority, even if you will never share it.
+You will likely encounter challenges that you overcame months earlier.
+You want to be able to return to your old code and actually understand the solution you used.

+On that note, just what the heck is assignment anyways?

 When programming, you will want to be able to assign data to variables that you can use in other parts of your code.